rowena federico finn

 As an art educator and community activist for more than a decade, Rowena is not only well-versed in teaching how to draw and paint, but in discussing the importance of art in society and art education in schools and universities.
 She is a founding member of the Commonwealth Artists Coalition, whose mission is to champion the needs of Virginia’s artists by providing resources, advocacy, and opportunities for growth.

-Click here for a detailed list of her speaking engagements, and then contact her for booking.
+Click here for her CV and a list of past speaking engagements.
+Click here for booking.